-Additionally, through the EU 2020 funding programme, Portugal approved an Operational Programme of Sustainability and Efficiency in the Use of Resources, that focuses, among other issues, on available funding in order to achieve the goal to increase energy efficiency in the housing sector and to reduce the annual estimated GHG emissions, limiting, for 2023, the value of GHG emissions to 80.640T CO_2e .
+Additionally, through the EU 2020 funding programme, Portugal approved an Operational Programme of Sustainability and Efficiency in the Use of Resources, which focuses, among other issues, on available funding to achieve the goal to increase energy efficiency in the housing sector and to reduce the annual estimated GHG emissions, limiting, for 2023, the value of GHG emissions to 80.640T CO2e.

-The National Air Strategy was approved by Resolution of the Council of Minsters 46/2016, focusing on the improvement of air quality, by protecting human health, the quality of life for citizens and ensuring the preservation of the ecosystems.
+The National Air Strategy was approved by Resolution of the Council of Minsters 46/2016, focusing on the improvement of air quality, by protecting human health, the quality of life for citizens and ensuring the preservation of ecosystems.
 It imposes the following goals:

-- a compliance with the emissions and air quality goals in 2020; - b compliance with air-quality improvement targets in 2020; - c establishment of a plan to achieve the air-quality goals recommended by the World Health Organization in the long term; and - d cooperation with climate policy to ensure that the measures concerning air pollutants and greenhouse gas emissions will benefit the air quality and climate change.
+- a compliance with the emissions and air quality goals in 2020; - b compliance with air-quality improvement targets in 2020; - c establishment of a plan to achieve the air-quality goals recommended by the World Health Organization in the long term; and - d cooperation with climate policy to ensure that the measures concerning air pollutants and GHG emissions will benefit air quality and climate change.

 The Paris Agreement on climate change was adopted in December 2015, and entered into force on 1 November 2016.
-Its central aim is to strengthen the global response to the threat of climate change by keeping a global temperature rise this century well below 2°C above pre-industrial levels and to pursue efforts to limit the temperature increase even further to 1.52°C. The Paris Agreement also aims to strengthen the ability of countries to deal with the impacts of climate change.
+Its central aim is to strengthen the global response to the threat of climate change by keeping a global temperature rise this century well below 2°C above pre-industrial levels and to pursue efforts to limit the temperature increase even further to 1.5°C. The Paris Agreement also aims to strengthen the ability of countries to deal with the impact of climate change.
 Portugal ratified the Paris Agreement on 30 September 2016.

-More recently, in December 2018, the government presented the National Road Map for Low Carbon (RNBC 2050).
+In December 2018, the government presented the National Road Map for Low Carbon (RNBC 2050).
 This document aims to guarantee that Portugal reaches carbon neutrality in 2050.

-To do so, the RNBC 2050 defined the areas that will play a key role, such as energy, transportation, waste, agriculture and forests, and circular economy, and some measures to achieve it, such as increasing the use of electrification of the economy to 65 per cent, solar energy production, the reduction of greenhouse gases from the industry in 70 per cent or from the production of urban solid waste in 25 per cent.
+To do so, the RNBC 2050 defined the areas that will play a key role, such as energy, transportation, waste, agriculture and forests, and the circular economy, and some measures to achieve it, such as increasing the use of electrification of the economy to 65 per cent, solar energy production, the reduction of GHGs from industry by 70 per cent or from the production of urban solid waste by 25 per cent.

 The RNBC 2050 also mentions that the next decade will be decisive for Portugal.
-As a result, and in line with this consideration, Portugal will have more economic sectors using electricity produced from renewal energy sources that will be key to reduce greenhouse gases between 85 per cent to 99 per cent in comparison to 2005.
+As a result, and in line with this consideration, Portugal will have more economic sectors using electricity produced from renewal energy sources that will be key to reducing GHGs by between 85 per cent to 99 per cent in comparison to 2005.

-In conclusion, by 2030, RNBC 2050 envisages that 80 per cent of the energy produced in Portugal will come from renewable sources, in order to progressively achieve 100 per cent 20 years later.
-The most significant reduction of greenhouse gases is expected to occur between 2020 and 2023.
+In conclusion, by 2030, RNBC 2050 envisages that 80 per cent of the energy produced in Portugal will come from renewable sources, to progressively achieve 100 per cent 20 years later.
+The most significant reduction of GHGs is expected to occur between 2020 and 2023.